-I had a very specific idea of what I wanted this white chocolate truffle cake to be but when I looked at it my mind immediately turned to that first Christmas because the cake looked a bit Charlie Brown.
-That’s right I just used Charlie Brown as an adjective.
+I had a very specific idea of what I wanted this white chocolate truffle cake to be.
+But when I looked at it my mind immediately turned to Charlie Brown Christmas.

 What is White Christmas Truffle Cake?

 As the name suggests, this creation is part cake, part truffle, and therefore the most luxurious thing one would expect on Christmas.
 The cake layer has three ingredients as does the truffle topping.
 Simple and elegant.